chubin/cheat.sh/README.md

 and later pasting them into the editor, you can achieve the same instantly and without leaving the editor at all!

-Here is how it looks like in Vim:
+Here is what it looks like in Vim:

 1. If you have a question while editing a program, you can just type your question directly in the buffer and press `<leader>KK`.
 You will get